🧭 Introduction: Why You Need an SEO Glossary

 Canonical URL

-Tells search engines which version of a page is the “main” one if you have duplicate or similar pages.
-Helps avoid SEO penalties.
+Tells search engines which version of a page is the “main” one when duplicate content exists.
+Helps prevent indexing issues and dilution of ranking signals.

 Click-Through Rate (CTR)